 Release forms and request letters will be maintained in the case file for documentation.
 Requested information will be mailed within five business days from date of receipt of the written request.
 No fee for copies will be charged.

-Pursuant to Ark.
-Code Ann. § 9-14-210, OCSE may release information on the whereabouts of a party if the party requesting the information is the noncustodial parent or the custodial party.
+OCSE may release information on the whereabouts of a party if the party requesting the information is the noncustodial parent or the custodial party.
 The noncustodial parent or custodial party must submit the request by an affidavit that clearly states the reason the information is requested and describes the unsuccessful attempts to acquire the information from other sources.
 The affidavit requesting release of information may be sent by first class mail to OCSE.

-Within seven calendar days of receiving the request, OCSE will notify the party whose whereabouts are subject to disclosure that a request for location information has been made and that information will be provided within twenty calendar days of the date of the notice unless OCSE receives a copy of a court order prohibiting the disclosure or otherwise restricting the requesting party's rights to the information contact or visit the non-requesting party or children, or a request for an administrative hearing to contest the disclosure.
+Within seven calendar days of receiving the request, OCSE will notify the party whose whereabouts are subject to disclosure that a request for location information has been made and that information will be provided within twenty calendar days of the date of the notice unless OCSE receives a copy of a court order prohibiting the disclosure or otherwise restricting the requesting party's rights to the information, or a request for an administrative hearing to contest the disclosure.